clehr/clehr-blog/content/2019-05-01-build-your-own-translator-with-vue/index.md

 ```

 Also we have to define a method translate to tell our button WHAT to do.
 With the @click we tell the
 button THAT it should do something when it gets CLICKED.
-The methods looks like this:
+The method looks like this:

 ```javscript
 translate() {